-Withdrawals taken prior to annuitization (referred to in this prospectus as the Payout Phase) are generally considered to come from the earnings in the Contract first.
+For federal income tax purposes, distributions taken prior to the Payout Start Date are generally considered to come from the earnings in the Contract first.
 If the Contract is tax-qualified, generally all withdrawals are treated as distributions of earnings.
-Distributions taken prior to age 59 1⁄2 may be subject to an additional 10% federal tax penalty.
+Withdrawals of earnings are taxed as ordinary income and, if taken prior to age 591⁄2, may be subject to an additional 10% federal tax penalty.